itsercleung/Project-Namesayer/README.md

-# Project-Namesayer
+# Project-NameSayer
+● Project-NameSayer created by Kevin Xu and Eric Leung <br>
+● Made for University Students to practise names <br>
-● Recommended to read README through markdown support <br>
+● Recommended to read README with markdown support <br>
-● Credit: See end of README <br>
+● Credits and Licenses: See end of README <br>

 ## How to Use
 ### To Run `Project-NameSayer.jar`
 1. Place `Project-NameSayer.jar` into appropriate working folder
 2. Extract names database into folder named `data/names` in the same directory as `Project-NameSayer.jar` (default set already there)